Sign In

 One survey found that approximately 74 percent of Americans have concerns about their weight.
 Yet, only 43 percent have changed their diet in an attempt to lose their extra pounds.
 Another 24 percent say their dislike of exercise makes it harder to sustain a healthy body.
 The University of Rochester adds that physical activity and nutrition are top health issues.

-You can make a career out of helping these individuals reach their health and wellness goals.
-One way to do it is by earning your certification as a nutritionist and personal trainer.
-To get a better idea of what this entails, let's break it down.
+You can make a career out of helping these types of people reach their health goals as a certified personal trainer and nutrition coach.
+To get a better idea of what a career in fitness and nutrition entails, let's break it down.

 A certified nutritionist also works with clients to help them overcome food-related obstacles.
 This generally begins with asking clients to keep a food log.
 This makes it easier to see where they can improve their diet.
 It also brings to light poor eating habits.
 This tells you which changes can best help them reach their health and fitness goals.

-Are "nutritionist" and "dietitian" the same thing?
-No. While both offer nutrition and diet advice, a dietitian has more legal restrictions.
-For example, in Texas, there are no regulations to work as a nutritionist.
+No. While both offer nutrition and diet advice, a dietitian often has more formal education and legal restrictions.
+For example, in Texas, there are no regulations for working as a nutritionist.
 In Minnesota, licensure is required.
 There are also some states in which anyone can serve as a nutritionist, but only a registered dietitian can be reimbursed by the government.

-Personal trainers work to help clients improve their health and fitness through exercise.
-This involves applying exercise science principles to create a well-rounded fitness program.
+Through exercise, personal trainers assist their clients in becoming more fit and healthy.
+This entails using the concepts of exercise science to develop a comprehensive fitness regimen.
 Fitness professionals also offer a basic level of nutrition coaching.
 Though, their primary focus is physical activity.

 A fitness instructor listens to clients' exercise goals and devises a plan to achieve them.
 Some also have fitness specializations.
 A few to consider are group fitness or corrective exercises.
 Though, you can obtain trainer certification in a variety of areas.